Acronyms

 - Overview

-- 2. Calculate the number of events who were reclassified into a higher risk category when the new measure was included
+- 2. Take the number of events who were reclassified into a higher risk category when the factor was included and subtract the number of events who were reclassified into a lower risk category.
+Divide this number by the total number of events.

-- 3. Subtract the number of events who were reclassified into a lower risk category when the new measure was added
+- 3. Take the number of nonevents who were reclassified into a lower-risk category when the new factor was added and subtract the number of nonevents who were reclassified into a higher risk category.
+Divide this number by the total number of nonevents.

-- 9. Add the two proportions together and you have the NRI
+- 4. Add the two proportions together, and you have the NRI

 - The formula for the NRI is as follows: